cjfranklin4/ffxiv-bingo/README.md

 # FFXIV Mount Bingo
-This is a bingo project using the FFXIV Collect API, React, and Chakra UI.
+This is a bingo app created using the [FFXIV Collect](https://ffxivcollect.com) API, React, and Chakra UI.